Analytical solutions for optimal photon absorption into inhomogeneous spin memories: One step, direct photon absorption

 We have $N_b+1$ cosine terms, with $f_0(t)=1$ being a constant term and $N_b$ sine terms.
-In some experimental setups \cite{Bertet2022}, $\kappa$ can be adjusted, so we extend our approach to also optimize $\kappa$
+In some experimental setups \cite{Wen2022}, $\kappa$ can be adjusted, so we extend our approach to also optimise $\kappa$

-Using the subsequent optimization of pulse shape $f(t)$ and $\kappa$, we can also determine the shortest pulse duration $T_\text{min}$ needed to achieve a target excitation probability $P_{s,\text{tar}}$.
+Using the subsequent optimisation of pulse shape $f(t)$ and $\kappa$, we can also determine the shortest pulse duration $T_\text{min}$ needed to achieve a target probability $P_{s,\text{tar}}$.
 This is accomplished by identifying the root of the equation